 Solution #3: Clean the Computer from Malware with a Reputable Anti-Malware Utility

 At this point, you should be seeing some improvements to your computer.
 However, the job is not yet done.

-Download and install a recommended anti-malware security software.
+Download and install a [sc name=”recommended-anti-malware-security-software”].
 Run the app and select the Full Scan option.
 This will allow the program to scan the entire system and detect suspicious programs and content in your system.
 Once the scan has been completed, pick Quarantine or Remove from the recommended options to get rid of the flagged content.

 When done, you can restart your computer for changes to take effect.
 Make sure you set the security software to run in the background to benefit from its real-time protection against malware attacks.

 Vic is a tech enthusiast who loves to be up-to-date with the latest and greatest technology in the world.
 He creates content that educates and helps users with their tech-related questions.
 Vic manages our website to ensure that our readers have a seamless experience while browsing.
 He excels in troubleshooting errors and resolving Windows issues for gaming and work purposes.